SmartFarmingPeren/SFP-Actie/readme.md

 ----------|----------------- | ----------
-Build docker image | Builds the docker image, Can be used to run containers | None Open docker container | Opens a running docker container. | Name:Tag of running container Run docker image | Creates a docker container from pre-build docker image and enters it. | Name:Tag of docker image Stop docker container | Stops a running docker container. | Name:Tag of running container Stop all running docker containers | Stops all running docker containers | None
+Build docker image | Builds the docker image, Can be used to run containers | None Open docker container | Opens a running docker container. | Name:Tag of running container Run docker image | Creates a docker container from pre-build docker image and enters it.
+Re-opens latest container if it exits | Name:Tag of docker image
+Stop docker container | Stops a running docker container. | Name:Tag of running container Stop all running docker containers | Stops all running docker containers | None Run docker image clean | removes the docker container after being run | Name:Tag of docker image